Connectivity

 ### Connections <a href="#mtsconnectivity-v3.0-connections" id="mtsconnectivity-v3.0-connections"></a>

-For establishing the connection, token is needed (see above).
+To establish the connection, a token is required (see above).
 Maximum connection duration is 2h.
-After 2h connection is automatically terminated and new connection must be established with new token.
-Each client's node should establish at least one websocket connection to the MTS endpoint.
-MTS servers will reply back with a response through the same connection on which the request was received.
-In the case of unexpected connection termination, the client should resend all requests for which the response was not received.
-For such requests, MTS will reply with an original response (the same response as it would be received if the termination of a connection would not occur).
+After 2h, the connection is automatically terminated, and a new connection must be established with a new token.
+Each client's node should establish at least one WebSocket connection to the MTS endpoint.
+MTS servers will reply with a response through the same connection on which the request was received.
+In the event of an unexpected connection termination, the client should resend all requests for which a response was not received.
+For such requests, MTS will reply with an original response (the same response as it would be received if the termination of a connection did not occur).

 ### Rate Limiting <a href="#mtsconnectivity-v3.0-ratelimiting" id="mtsconnectivity-v3.0-ratelimiting"></a>